Astrobiology

 AstrobiologyOU work across four key themes:

-- Finding evidence of life – including identifying habitable environments, the signatures that life may leave behind, and the ethical implications of looking for, and finding life.
+• Finding evidence of life – identifying habitable environments, signatures that life may leave behind, and ethical implications of looking for, and finding life.

-- The Earth as an analogue – using locations on Earth similar to those in space, investigating terrestrial microbial communities in extreme environments, and understanding and regulating the impact of this work on the local human communities.
+• The Earth as an analogue – using locations on Earth, their chemistry and biology to understand potential for life beyond Earth, similar to those in space, investigating terrestrial microbial communities in extreme environments, and understanding and regulating the impact of this work on the local human communities.

-- Societal impacts – including international development, engagement, education, ethics and inclusion, and the application of AstrobiologyOU’s research to meet societal needs.
+• Societal impacts – including understanding the impact of our work on local human communities, and the application of AstrobiologyOU’s research to meet societal needs.

 Our research funding is from Research England, The Science and Technology Facilities Council, the UK Space Agency, the European Space Agency, the European Union and the Leverhulme Trust.